pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

 #### Key Lesson:

-The name change from dev.yml to dev in in the ansible repo worked, as files that declares remote hosts doesnt have to end with .yml.
+1. The name change from dev.yml to dev in in the ansible repo worked, as files that declares remote hosts doesnt have to end with .yml.
 Then connection using ssh agent has to be reconnected per session for smooth running of ansible playbook on jenkins-ansible server.
 SSH agent is not like the usual SSH client

+2. How you install Ansible matters, as best to install with repository added, rather than simple package manager.
+This determines the result you have in ansible.